CyR1en/Minecordbot-v0-obsolete/README.md

 _Tested on CraftBukkit1.9.4, CraftBukkit1.10, and Spigot1.10_

-current version : **MineCordBot_R0.2.2**
+current version : **MineCordBot_R0.2.3**

 ## Feature
  * Binds a channel to Minecraft.
 (This includes, death, join, disconnect, etc. events)
  * Custom commands that applies to both Minecraft and Discord server.
  * Do Discord bot commands from minecraft.
  * Set your desired Discord command executor (Prefix to determine if a text is a command. i.e "~!", ~!sampleCommand).
+ * It solves basic math for you. (i.e 1 + (4 * 5) /100)

 ## Commands
 **Discord Commands** - Commands that you can do in discord.